SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Introduction

 \section{Introduction}

-{ Person re-identification (\reid{}) aims to match person identities of bounding box images that are captured from distributed camera views~\cite{ye:surveyarixv2020}.
-Most conventional studies in the field of unsupervised person re-id have only focused on the scenarios {\em without} clothes change~\cite{zhao:PAMI16,xiao2016learning,ge2018fd}.
-However, re-id in such scenarios is unrealistic since that the majority of people may change their clothing everyday, if not more often.
-Thus, these studies may only be useful in the short-term re-id settings but fail when facing the long-term person \reid{} scenario with clothes changes.
+Person re-identification (\reid{}) aims to match person identities of bounding box images that are captured from distributed camera views~\cite{ye:surveyarixv2020}.
+Most conventional studies for unsupervised person re-id have only focused on the scenarios {\em without} clothes change~\cite{zhao:PAMI16,ge2018fd}.
+However, re-id in such scenarios is unrealistic since people may often change their clothing.
+Thus, these studies for the scenarios {\em without} clothes change may only be useful in the short-term re-id settings but fail to handle the long-term person \reid{} for which we have to face the scenarios with clothes changes.

-Recently, there are a few attempts to tackle with the long-term \reid{} task~\cite{Change:1,Change:2,change:7,change:8}, but all of them are supervised learning methods with heavy reliance on large labeled training data.
-Unfortunately, it is extremely difficult to collect and annotate the person identity labels under the scenario of unconstrained clothes change, thus preparing the labeled re-id training data, \eg, \name{}~\cite{Deepchange}, in a realistic scenario is quite expensive and exhausting. }
+Recently, there have been some attempts to address the long-term \reid{} task~\cite{Change:1,change:8}.
+However, all of these attempts employ supervised learning methods which heavily rely on large amounts of labelled training data.
+Unfortunately, collecting and annotating person identity labels under the scenario of unconstrained clothes change is extremely difficult.
+Preparing labelled re-id training data, \eg, \name{}~\cite{Deepchange}, in a realistic scenario is quite expensive and exhausting.

-{ Due to the significance of long-term person \reid{}, it is appealing to develop unsupervised method to approach long term person re-id problem without the tedious requirement of person identity labeling.
-This is a more complex but more realistic extension of the previous unsupervised short-term person re-id~\cite{li2018unsupervised,Ge:NIPS20, lmkpr} that different people may have similar clothes whilst the same person might wear variant clothes with very distinct appearances, as shown in Figure~\ref{fig:clothes-change}.
-Unfortunately, previous studies of unsupervised person re-id have not dealt with the clothes change cases and existing methods will fail to perceive clothes-independent patterns due to simply being driven by RGB prompts~\cite{TIPlmk}.
-Specifically, most of the existing unsupervised methods \cite{dai:ACCV22} are cluster-based and the feature extractions are mostly dominated by color~\cite{TIPlmk}.
-As a consequence, the clustering algorithm will blindly assign every training sample with a color-based pseudo label, which is error-prone with a large cumulative propagation risk and ultimately leads to sub-optimal solutions, such as simply grouping the individuals who wear the same clothing. }
+Due to the significance of long-term person \reid{}, it is appealing to develop unsupervised method to address long term person re-id problem without the tedious requirement of person identity labeling.
+This is a more complex but more realistic extension of the previous unsupervised short-term person re-id~\cite{li2018unsupervised,Ge:NIPS20, lmkpr} that different people may have similar clothes whilst the same person might wear variant clothes with very distinct appearances, as shown in Fig.~\ref{fig:clothes-change}.
+Unfortunately, prior investigations on unsupervised person re-identification have neglected situations involving clothing changes.
+Conventional approaches are incapable of capturing clothing-independent patterns since they solely rely on RGB features as their driving force~\cite{TIPlmk}.
+Specifically, the majority of existing unsupervised methods~\cite{dai:ACCV22} are cluster-oriented and tend to yield feature extractions primarily dominated by color~\cite{TIPlmk}.